pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 3) Results
 4) Conclusion

 All members of the group have to participate in their presentation (for example presenting one block each) and be present to reply to questions by the lecturers.
-The time for the presentation is restricted to **10 minutes**.
 It is important that you learn to synthesize and summarize the project, please practice the presentation substantially because taking longer will affect the project grade.

-You can get guidance for your project on the designated sessions (07.01.2025 and 14.01.2025).
-After that, no guidance will be provided via email.

 #### 4. Submit the final report